samzipper/RandomSelfAnalysis/README.md

-# CitationAnalysis
+# RandomSelfAnalysis
-Scripts and tools for looking at citation data
+Random scripts and codes loosely categorized as 'analysis of my work habits'